Associate Professor of English &

 Renaissance Literature, Shakespeare, Jonson, Drama, Theater History, Protestant Reformation

-(with Eric Rasmussen) “What does textual evidence reveal about the author?” in Standing up for Shakespeare: The Authorship of Shakespeare’s Works, ed. by Paul Edmondson and Stanley Wells, forthcoming from Cambridge University Press.
+(with Eric Rasmussen) “What does textual evidence reveal about the author?” in Shakespeare Beyond Doubt: Evidence, Argument, Controversy, ed.
+Paul Edmondson and Stanley Wells (Cambridge University Press, 2013)

 Our Scene is London: Jonson’s City and the Space of the Author.
 (New York: Routledge, 2008).